 - Faculty Council members will comprise the selection committee.
 Awards will be based upon the degree to which the candidate meets the selection criteria as presented in the nomination.

 - The McGaffic, Monroe & Rogers Memorial Award for Clinical Teaching will be presented at End-of-the Semester Faculty Awards event in May.

-- Along with the professional recognition associated with this honor, the recipients will receive an engraved plaque and a monetary award.
+- Along with the professional recognition associated with this honor, the recipients will receive an engraved plaque.